SlexAxton/require-handlebars-plugin/README.md

   // hbs config
   hbs: {
-    disableHelpers: true,         // When true, won't look for and try to automatically load
+    helpers: false,               // When false, won't look for and try to automatically load
-                                  // helpers (false by default)
+                                  // helpers (true by default)

     helperPathCallback:           // Callback to determine the path to look for helpers function (name) {           // ('/templates/helpers/'+name by default)